hvsouza/apc_atmo_repo/ssh_tips_and_tricks/README.md

 * After this, use my `.vimrc` and `.vimrc.plug` as reference to create your own.

 ## Tmux
+* The script might be outdated.
+You can use this as reference to change it: <https://frankenthal.dev/post/tmux-on-lxplus_pt0/>
 * I believe this is easier, keep in mind that my configurations are optmize for vim keybindings.
 * I use a different display for tmux that allows for italic and bold characteres.
 Make sure you disable it if you use my configuration